coolinmc6/es2015/README.md

 # README.md

+## How to Use
+- create all files in the /src directory
+- do npm run build in Terminal
+- open in browser

+## Next Steps
+- Traversy Tutorials: Finished on v4, start on v5

 ## Notes
 - Awesome site: [JSON Generator](http://www.json-generator.com/)
 - Next steps would be to (not in any particular order):